SPEECHCOG/metaeval_experiments/README.md

 # MetaEval Experiments
-This repository contains the code to replicate the experiments for the infant-direct speech (IDS) preference and vowel discrimination capabilities reported in the manuscript "Evaluation of computational models of infant language development against robust empirical data from meta-analyses: what, why, and how?"
+This repository contains the code to replicate the experiments for the infant-direct speech (IDS) preference and vowel discrimination capabilities reported in the manuscript "Introducing meta-analysis in the evaluation of computational models of infant language development"

 # Requirements